 - Other people in your family have had colorectal cancer or inflammatory bowel disease

 Your doctor or nurse will decide which tests you should have based on your age, other symptoms, and individual situation.
 There are lots of tests, but you might not need any.

 Here are the most common tests doctors use to find the cause of constipation:

-●Manometry studies – Manometry allows the doctor to measure the pressure inside the rectum at various points.
+- Manometry studies – Manometry allows the doctor to measure the pressure inside the rectum at various points.
 It can help the doctor find out if the muscles that control bowel movements are working right.
-The test also shows whether the person's rectum can feel normally.
+The test also shows whether the person's rectum can feel normal.

 That depends on what is causing your constipation.
 First, your doctor will want you to try eating more fiber and drinking more water.
 If that doesn't help, your doctor might suggest:

 - Medicines that you swallow or put in your rectum